-The Intermediate's design differed from the Aztecs in a few ways; the handle ridges were more squared, rather than the rounded ridges of the Aztecs.
-The Intermediate also had a much slimmer slider channel when compared with the Wide Slider Aztec, and it had a unique square/rectangular slider plate with two embedded slotted screw heads on either side of the activation button; which itself was also a slotted screw.
-The end aluminum section had a much wider diameter for its narrowest area, when compared with the Aztec sonics.
-It was also painted with a lighter grey crackle finish, this time looking more liked cracked porcelain than the vein-like pattern seen on the previous three variations of the prop.
+The Intermediate's design differed from the Aztecs in a few ways; the handle ridges were more squared edged and bell shaped, rather than the rounded ridges of the Aztecs.
+The Intermediate also had a much slimmer slider channel when compared with the Wide Slider Aztec, as well as a unique square/rectangular slider plate with two embedded slotted screw heads on either side of the activation button; which itself was also a slotted screw.
+The end aluminum piece was also a newly constructed part which had a much wider diameter for its narrowest area, when compared with the Aztec sonics.
+The handle was painted with a lighter grey crackle finish, this time looking more liked cracked porcelain than the vein-like pattern seen on the previous three variations.
 Interestingly, the emitter cage doesn't seat all the way down on the ball joint, as we can see a of couple millimeters of the base on the top of the ball joint.
 Lastly, unlike the Aztecs, the Intermediate Sonic only ever had yellow wires within a frosted canal acrylic rod.